ttres/web-demo-wiki/Home.md

 **STEP 4 - Create an ElastiCache Memcached Instance**

 We user ElastiCache to resolve the issue about session sharing between multiple web servers.
-In the ElastiCache console, launch an ElasticCache with Memcache and obtain the endpoint information.
-On both web servers, install php-memcached and configure php.ini to use memcached for session sharing.
+In the ElastiCache console, launch an ElastiCache with Memcache and obtain the endpoint information.
+Please make sure that the security group being used on the ElastiCache instance allows inbound connection from your EC2 instance.

+On both web servers, configure php.ini to use memcached for session sharing.

 Edit /etc/php/7.0/apache2/php.ini.
 Make the following modifications: